iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 <p class="legend">Plotting the positive part of many ReLU neurons.
 Summed up, they form a network output that perfectly fits the data.</p>

 We pictured a usual local minimum for gradient descent in the specific case of having more neurons than existing patterns.
 In practice (more data in higher dimension) there are much fewer neurons than possible activations, however, there are many situations in which neurons will lead to the same activation patterns.
-We can merge (simply summing neurons together to get a new one) neurons that are in the same activation pattern without changing either the output or the loss (regularization might decrease).
+We can merge neurons that are in the same activation pattern by summing them up, creating a new one, and keeping both the output and the loss unchanged (although regularization might decrease).
 The fact that having more than one neuron in one pattern does not decrease the loss is at the core of the proof.

 ### Activation patterns